mamysa/Langjam2025-StackingTrouble/README.md

 World object now has method `world_get_highest_in_column_below` which samples the highest ground level that is below provided y coordinate.
 Implemented naively without taking a scenario of player sinking into the crate into account.

 So now, when gravity is applied, sample player's current ground level using `world_get_highest_in_column_below` and if player is moving then we sample the target cell as well and take the maximum of these two ground heights.
 Gravity seems to work as expected.

+Implemented random_int/random_float built-ins.
+We can now generate random colors for crates and we can now spawn crates`random_float() < 0.0008`.
+Also, work on applying crate gravity.
+I realized that object comparison doesn't quite work, should work based on reference comparison.
+Something to look into after the deadline.
+For crate gravity, we find the crate's column, take top-y coordinate of the crate underneath it (if present) and move the crate up until that point.